In this Section

 Professor • Special Education, Professional Counseling and Disability Studies

 Elizabeth A. Harkins (Monaco) (she/her/disabled), Ed.D., is a former special education administrator, classroom teacher, and family advocate.
 She has worked with autistic students and students with developmental disabilities in a variety of settings.
-Trained in Intergroup Relations, she is now an assistant professor of Disability Studies and Special Education in the Department of Special Education, Professional Counseling, and Disability Studies at William Paterson University.
+Trained in Intergroup and Interfaith Dialogue, she is now an associate professor of Disability Studies and Special Education in the Department of Special Education, Professional Counseling, and Disability Studies at William Paterson University.
 Dr. Harkins also serves as the program director of the Autism and Developmental Disabilities Advanced Master’s program.

 Dr. Harkins' current scholarship is focused on social justice in special education, specifically intersectional pedagogy, and sociocultural sustainability and disability studies in education.
 Rooted in Black feminist theory and culturally relevant pedagogy, Dr. Harkins' work examines the awareness and effects of multiple, intersecting sociocultural markers across special education communities, policies, and pedagogy.